A case study showing the redesign of Shazam's structure, from ideation to final visuals.

 Homepage announcements logic

-ROLL OUT PLAN & RESULTS
+ROLL OUT PLAN & EXPECTATIONS

 We came up with a phased roll out plan so we could control a few indicators and pause the roll out if anything came up or went wrong.